eduvpn/documentation/PROFILE_CONFIG.md

 | Debian 8         | no    | Uses OpenVPN 2.3                                                     |
 | Debian 9         | no    | `network-manager-openvpn` >= 1.2.10 required for `tls-crypt` support |

-To make all Linux clients work, you can set `tlsProtection` to `tls-auth`.
+To make all Linux clients work, you can set `tlsProtection` to `tls-auth`, but this will break existing configurations, unless you use the eduVPN/Let's Connect! client.

 ## Apply Changes